DevLorenz0/WorldInDev/README.md

 You can directly copy each part in the correct dev.to field:

-Title: For Empowering Community: Announcing World In Dev
+Title: Announcing World In Dev

 Cover: ![Progetto senza titolo](https://user-images.githubusercontent.com/78320052/111912053-3a0b8f00-8a68-11eb-8437-9092afa168eb.png)
 Tags: career, beginners, javascript, webdev